Washington Youth ChalleNGe Academy

-Our next class starts on July 27, 2021.
-It’s expected the capacity of the next few classes will be significantly reduced due to social distancing requirements.
-We recommend completing your application now, so that you can be prepared and considered for admission.
+Our next class starts on July 16, 2022.
+Due to the COVID-19 virus impacts on education, we are expecting a larger-than-normal application volume for the next class.
+We recommend completing your application now, so that you can be considered for admissions.

 Accepting applications NOW.